Inclusive Mission for Health and Hope Donates 60 Rabbits to Vulnerable Households in Kamonyi District

 “We urge you to extend the favor to others, to sustain your income and contribute to the development of your livelihoods and of your neighbors, and therefore our country at large.
 It is also vital that you report and provide timely and accurate information on the health of the animals so they may be tended to and treated at early stages in case of any infection or affliction”, he said.

-The initiative to donate livestock to these families was a request made through the administration of Rugalika Sector to IMHH for support providing “shorter” livestock to vulnerable households in this community following the partnerships they’d been having through IMHH and their supporters and benefactors paying medical insurance and helping to build houses and also renovate for those who can not afford to on their own.
+The initiative to donate livestock to these families was a request made through the administration of Rugalika Sector to IMHH for support providing “shorter” livestock to vulnerable households in this community following the partnerships they’ve been having through IMHH and their supporters and benefactors paying medical insurance, HIV awareness campaign in schools and communities and helping to provide shelters and also renovate for those who cannot afford to on their own.

-IMHH representative Theogene addressing the community before they received their donation
+IMHH representative Theophile addressing the community before they received their donation

-“The initiative carried out by IMHH in partnership with Hirschfeld-Eddy-Stiftung (HEF) in Kamonyi District, where 60 rabbits were distributed, builds on a similar intervention launched in Rubavu in 2025, during which 40 chickens were provided to vulnerable households.
-This program is designed to continue in the coming years through our ongoing collaboration with HEF, as part of our shared commitment to combating poverty and strengthening household resilience.
-The distribution of small livestock specifically targets disadvantaged families facing particular vulnerabilities, including HIV-affected persons and marginalized communities such as sexual minorities and female sex workers, with the goal of promoting sustainable livelihoods, dignity, and social inclusion.”, Executive Director and volunteer at IMHH, Augustin Bahati.
+“The initiative carried out by IMHH in partnership with Hirschfeld-Eddy-Stiftung (HEF) in Kamonyi District, where 60 rabbits were distributed, builds on a similar intervention launched in Rubavu in Octber 2025, during which 40 chickens were provided to vulnerable persons.
+This program is designed to continue in the coming years through our ongoing collaboration with HEF, as part of our shared commitment to empowering marginalized persons.
+The distribution of small livestock specifically targets disadvantaged families facing particular vulnerabilities, including HIV-affected persons and marginalized communities such as sexual minorities and female sex workers, with the goal of promoting sustainable livelihoods, dignity, and social inclusion.”, Executive Director and volunteer at IMHH.

-The intervention in Rugalika Sector is a seed planted but the field is much larger.
+The intervention in Kamonyi and rubavu Districts is a seed planted but the field is much larger.
 There are still many villages where families wait for the same opportunity to stand on their own feet.
 The demand for livestock support in rural Rwanda far exceeds the current supply of assistance.

 Mont Jali News.